Atlantic, Suwannee River and Gulf Railway: Construction and early years

-Later history
+Seaboard Air Line Railroad

+The Florida Central and Peninsular Railroad was acquired by the Seaboard Air Line Railroad (SAL) in the early 1900s.
+Operation of both the FC&PR and the ASR&GR was taken over by the Seaboard Air Line Railroad in July, 1900, and both were formally adsorbed by the SAL in June, 1903.
+The Seaboard Air Line would eventually designate the line as the Wannee Subdivision.
+For much of its history, the Seaboard Air Line would operate mixed train service (with both passengers and freight) on the Wannee Subdivision.
+After taking over the line, Seaboard built a spur from the line at Buda south to Norwills, which was located just west of Newberry.

 The Seaboard Air Line removed the track between Wannee and Bell in the 1930s.
+Despite the removal of track from Wannee, the line was still known as the Wannee Subdivision.

+Mergers and consolidation

 Much of the line west of Brooker was abandoned after the Seaboard Air Line merged with its competitor, the Atlantic Coast Line Railroad, in 1967.
 The track from Buda to Bell would remain as a spur of the West Coast Subdivision (an ex-ACL line) until the 1980s.

 The Seaboard Coast Line became CSX Transportation in the 1980s.
 In the 1990s, CSX rebuilt a short segment of the Atlantic, Suwannee River and Gulf Railway to Hainesworth to reconnect with the remains of the former Jacksonville and Southwestern Railroad, which had just been severed from its system.
 This segment is now CSX Transportation's Brooker Subdivision and is still in service.
 The line's connection with the CSX S Line is still known as Wannee Junction.